JarrodKane/Portfolio/README.md

 Objective of this project is to use Next.js to create my own portfolio.
 The Home page is meant to hold multiple sections, and the only other pages are Blog/Twitch/Youtube.
+Blog pages will be populated by contentful.

+The main reason behind this project is to try and use Tailwindcss.

 The basic design for this site is made in [Figma](https://www.figma.com/file/wLqVYuYcdFWoMFCHxxqA1c/JarrodKane?node-id=1%3A982).
 The structure of this project is using atomic design.